linkit-kaggle/kaggle/README.md

 Now pull new changes from the remote origin master so you stay up to date (`git pull`).
 Merge your local branch `jb-kaggle-idea` into you master using `git merge jb-kaggle-idea`.
 Git merge always merges the argument branch (in this case `jb-kaggle-idea`) into the branch you are currently on.
-If there were no merge conflicts, stage, commit and then push your master to the remote: `git push`.
+If there were no merge conflicts, push your master to the remote: `git push`.
 Note that to push from master, you will never have to set up a remote branch manually, as the local-remote relationship was established on the `git clone` command in the beginning.

 - Other users can run `git pull` from their master to import the changes you made.